islandtrails/trails/README.md

 The route maps are derived from [GIS data gathered in the field](https://arcg.is/1K1nDf2) by Recreation PEI and processed by the PEI Department of Transportation and Infrastructure.
 Each trail's route was extraced from ESRI shapefiles extracted from the Island-wide coverage of that project, and the name of trail segments and trail surface preserved in the metadata.
+Minor edits to the Recreation PEI survey routes were made to connect trails to adjacent roads, to merge duplicate points, and to remove artifacts.

 ## Island Trails Managed Trails